 Vertical/Uneven Bamboo

-• Use a rope to mark the ground where the bamboo will be placed.
+- Use a rope to mark the ground where the bamboo will be placed.

 Criss Cross Bamboo Panel

-• Use a saw to cut the pieces of the frame to the necessary lengths.
+- Use a saw to cut the pieces of the frame to the necessary lengths.

-• Use twine to assemble the frame together.
+- Use twine to assemble the frame together.

 Woven Bamboo

-• Take a full-length bamboo stick and tie it in front of or behind one of the wooden stakes with twine using a criss-cross pattern.
+- Take a full-length bamboo stick and tie it with twine in front of or behind one of the wooden stakes using a crisscross pattern.
 Then, weave it back and forth between the other vertical wooden stakes.
 At each intersection, tie the bamboo to the wooden stake with twine.
 Continue this until you have reached the desired level of coverage.

 Inspirational Bamboo Garden Edging Photos